JustinBeare/Covid-Scheduler/README.md

 # Covid-Scheduler
-A websites to schedule covid data updates and news
+A websites to schedule covid data updates and news using python script